ehlesp/smallab-k8s-pve-guide/G016 - Host optimization 02 ~ Disabling the transparent hugepages.md

 ## Disabling the transparent hugepages

-To switch the status of the transparent hugepages from `madvise` to `never`, you must modify the configuration of your Debian's Grub boot system.
+To switch the status of the transparent hugepages from `madvise` to `never`, you must modify the configuration of your Debian's Grub boot system:

 1. Open a shell as `mgrsys`, `cd` to `/etc/default/` and make a backup of the original `grub` file: